Konsing/Perlin-Noise-Implementation-and-Visualization/README.md

 ## File Structure

-- `FINAL_Konsing_ProgrammingAssignment1.ipynb`: The Jupyter notebook containing the implementation and visualization of Perlin noise.
+- `PerlinNoise.ipynb`: The Jupyter notebook containing the implementation and visualization of Perlin noise.

 ## Setup Instructions